-Trekking is typically for adventure seekers specially while trekking high altitude.
-If you love to view untouched natural scenery, authentic lifestyles, primitive way of living, then Kanchenjunga trek will satisfy your curiosity.
+Trekking is for adventure seekers seeking to trek in high altitude.
+If you love to view untouched natural scenery, authentic lifestyles, primitive way of living, then Kanchenjunga trek is best for you.

-It is best for outgoing and adventure oriented souls who wish to spend their valuable 2-3 week’s time away from regular hustle-bustle, enjoy nature, adjust easily to available services.
-These people will not give up in between despite difficulties and pain to experience the beauty of the natural heritages.
+It is best for outgoing and adventure oriented souls.
+Who wish to spend their 2-3 week’s time away from the regular hustle-bustle.
+And enjoy nature, adjust to the available services.

 Is solo trekking allowed?

-Being a restricted area, you will not be allowed to do so.
-You can encounter high risk in such a wild landscape and uneven topography.
-The rule itself states to have a companion along the journey or in group with a registered guide.
+Being a restricted area, the solo trek is not allowed in this region.
+You can encounter high risk in such a wild and uneven topography.
+The rule demands a companion along the journey or in a group with a registered guide.